EdD in Higher Education

 The EdD helps graduates advance within their professional areas of practice.
 This is in contrast to our PhD, which is a full-time program that helps to prepare graduates for research-oriented careers and/or working as faculty within research and doctoral granting universities.

 EdD students at the Pitt School of Education complete 10 requirements that are embedded in coursework, including a practitioner inquiry project.

 The EdD program at the Pitt School of Education requires applicants to have 30 credits of relevant graduate work to transfer from a source institution with a B (3.0) or higher according to University policy.

 Graduates of our program pursue careers as college presidents, academic deans, student affairs deans, directors of institutional development, registrars, directors of admissions, directors of residence life, and vice presidents of higher education institutions.

-Additionally, graduates purse senior management positions in governmental and non-governmental agencies, foundations, and policy groups.
+Additionally, graduates pursue senior management positions in governmental and non-governmental agencies, foundations, and policy groups.